 *Includes initiations which require or coerce another student to do something they would not ordinarily do or conduct that subjects another to extreme embarrassment, shame or humiliation in order to gain acceptance or membership into an organization, team or group.

-Students of Weber High are entitled to an environment that is conducive to learning and individual growth.
-To this end, students at Weber High School assume a responsibility to abide by the policies and regulations expressed in the Student Handbook.
-In the case of behavior misconduct Weber High will make every effort to treat victims of behavior with fairness, respect and dignity.
+- Students of Weber High are entitled to a safe environment that is conducive to learning and individual growth.
+All students at Weber High School assume a responsibility to abide by the policies and regulations expressed in the Student Handbook.
+In the case of behavior misconduct, Weber High will make every effort to treat victims of behavior with fairness, respect and dignity.
 We will do everything within reason to protect the rights of the victim whenever possible.

-Weber High Administration will investigate any and all reports of bullying, hazing or retaliation.
+- Weber High Administration will investigate any and all reports of bullying, hazing or retaliation.
 The policy is in place to protect the learning environment of the school and its students.
-We have an association with Tip Line (i.e. an anonymous reporting system established to relay messages from students, faculty, and community to Weber High Administration.)

-All faculty/staff members have a duty to report violations to the Weber High Administration and allow the Administration to determine if such behavior warrants investigation.
-Teachers and staff are encouraged to handle incidences on the school discipline tracker.
+- All faculty/staff members have a duty to report violations to the Weber High administration and allow the administration to determine if such behavior warrants investigation.
+Teachers and staff are required to handle incidents on the school discipline tracker.
 Any situations determined to warrant administration action will be communicated to the administration as soon as possible.

 Each student is required to view the District Bullying and Hazing Video.

-HOMEWORK: Students need to allocate time for homework every day.
+Students need to allocate time for homework every day.
 For academic success it is imperative that students study at home daily to complete assignments and to review material.
-If a student is absent for an extended period of time (at least 2 “A” days and 2 “B” days).
-Homework may be requested by contacting the teachers via e-mail through WSD.net.
+If a student is absent for an extended period of time (at least 2 “A” days and 2 “B” days), homework may be requested by contacting the teachers via e-mail through WSD.net.

 I.D.
 CARDS: (See activity cards)